krispad/Machine_Learning/README.md

-# Machine_Learning :
+# Machine_Learning
+# Contents:
-## Small Caps: Example of  Insurance Stock  (Ticker: IYH) overlayed with Treasury Spread together with a prediction of the stock price.
+## Small Caps: An example of an Insurance Stock (Ticker: IYH) overlayed with together wtih the 10 year Treasury Spread and a prediction of the average stock price for the next week.
-## Treasury Spread movements over time
+## 1o year Treasury Spread movements over time
-### Treasury Spread with Spline fit and identification of regions of recovery, expansion,and contraction.
+### The 10 year Treasury Spread overlayed with a Spline fit and the identification of recovery, expansion,and contraction regions.
-## A gradient boosting algorithm (AdaBoost) with a binary response
+## The R code for a gradient boosting algorithm (AdaBoost) with a binary response
 ### AdaBoost.R
-### R Code to generate the important variables from the results of the Adaboost Algorithm, the evolution of errors for the test and training sets.
+### R Code to generate
+#### Important variables from the results of the Adaboost Algorithm
+#### The evolution of errors for the chosen test and training sets.
-### spam.pdf --- Application of Adaboost.R to spam data
+### spam.pdf --- An application of Adaboost.R to spam data
 ## Separating Data using Hyperplanes
 ### perc_linprog.py   - early history of perceptrons
 ### seq_lst_sq_qdrtc_prgm.py - quadratic program